huukhanhnguyen/scaled-design-system/README.md

 Palette `neutral` with 11 tones use for almost of elements.
 But in some case need slightly tone and it might out of tone range.
 Example `pre` has larg area neend too low contrast  => Use other gray color, above palette has `surfure` it lower than `neutral`

 > Out of tone range make other color
+### Fixed Brand Color
+Use brand color at tone at index 5 always equals as input in palette.
+Creat multile color shape of brand and use at index 5

 ## Color Token Export Format
 Value of element should use css variables like element.style.color = var(--bare-primary) Container set attributes "data-theme="light" or data-theme="dark" => auto change color of element where use css variable